-CO1 Remembering the notions of friction and equilibrium of strings and deploy them in solving the problems.
-CO2 Understanding the concepts of forces and moments. to K5 CO3 Applying the concepts of forces in finding the resultant of any number of to forces and the resultant of force and moments. \mathbb{X} CO4 Analyzing the basics of coplanar forces and equilibrium of forces acting on a rigid body and solving the problems.
-CO5 Estimating the coefficient of friction and normal reaction of a body on a rough inclined plane under equilibrium condition.
+CO1 Remembering the notions of friction and equilibrium of strings and deploy them in solving the problems. \ \script{\sint\sint\sint\sint\sint\sint\sint\sint CO2 Understanding the concepts of forces and moments.
+K5 CO3 Applying the concepts of forces in finding the resultant of any number of forces to and the resultant of force and moments.
+CO4 Analyzing the basics of coplanar forces and equilibrium of forces a Analyzing the basics of coplanar forces and equilibrium of forces acting on a rigid body and solving the problems.
+Estimating the coefficient of friction and normal reaction of a body on a rough CO5 inclined plane under equilibrium condition.

-Forces acting at a point: Resultant and Component - Parallelogram of Forces - Analytical expressions - Triangle of Forces - Perpendicular triangle of forces and its converse - Polygon of forces - Lami's theorem - (λ - μ) theorem - Resolution and components of forces - Theorem on resolved parts, Resultant of any number of forces (Analytical and graphical methods) - Condition of any number of forces acting upon a particle.
+Forces acting at a point: Resultant and Component - Parallelogram of Forces - Analytical expressions - Triangle of Forces - Perpendicular triangle of forces and its converse - Polygon of forces - Lami's theorem - $(\lambda - \mu)$ theorem - Resolution and components of forces - Theorem on resolved parts, Resultant of any number of forces (Analytical and graphical methods).

-Parallel forces, moments: Resultant of two like and unlike parallel forces - condition of equilibrium of three coplanar parallel forces - Centre of two parallel forces - moment of a force - geometrical representation - Varigon's theorem - generalized theorems - moment of force about an axis - Couples: Definition - Equilibrium of two couples - Equivalence of two couples - Couples in parallel planes - Resultant of coplanar couples - Resultant of a couple and a force.
+Parallel forces, moments: Resultant of two like and unlike parallel forces - condition of equilibrium of three coplanar parallel forces - Centre of two parallel forces - moment of a force - geometrical representation - Varigon's theorem - generalized theorems - moment of force about an axis - Couples: Definition - Equilibrium of two couples - Equivalence of two couples - Couples in parallel planes.

-Three forces acting on a rigid body: Rigid body subjected to any three forces - Three coplanar forces - Two triangle theorems (statements only) - Coplanar forces: Reduction of any number of coplanar forces - Analytical representation - Conditions for a system of forces to reduce to a single force.
+Three forces acting on a rigid body: Rigid body subjected to any three forces - Three coplanar forces - Two triangle theorems (statements only) - Coplanar forces: Reduction of any number of coplanar forces - Analytical representation.